tamasfried/ArtSCII/README.md

   - Width of the output
   - Dense or simple character sets
   - Inverted brightness mapping
-  - Color output (using ANSI codes in the terminal)
 - Make a web interface (using Streamlit) so it can be used easily without the terminal.

 ---